kandwalajay/shareThoughts/README.md

 # shareThoughts
-Sample Rails Application used for initial commit.
+It is Rails application which is used for RS View company for creating feedback website.

+Owner of this product is :- RS View Pvt.
+Limited.